KenRLi/CMPUT404-assignment-ajax/README.md

 Contributors / Licensing
 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle.
+Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle and Ken Li.

 ## Note:
 I found that the webstie runs better on Firefox (vs Chrome).
 According to the Chrome's console, Chrome would run out of resources.